Country Profiles

 Norway

-Norway’s total ODA expenditure in 2022 was 4.9 billion Euros (49,6 billion NOK).
-Even if there is a cross-party political agreement to spend 1% of GNI on international development, the past few years this principle has not been presented in the State Budget.
-The government proposed great cuts to ODA in the 2022 budget, due to the war in Ukraine and expected arrival of refugees.
-Large parts of the proposed cuts were renegotiated back, after great pressure from the Socialist Left Party and strong requests from civil society.
-For the 2023 budget, the suggested ODA amount is still below 1 % of the GNI, and a significant portion of the funds will go to Ukraine relief efforts, both in Ukraine, neighbouring countries and in Norway.
+Norway’s total ODA expenditure in 2023 was slightly above 5 billion Euros (58,6 billion NOK).
+Even if there is a cross-party political agreement to spend 1% of GNI on international development, this principle has not been presented in the State Budget in the past few years.
+The government has further proposed cuts to ODA in the 2025 budget, due to the war in Ukraine and expected arrival of refugees.

 Policies & funding

-During the Nairobi Summit in 2019, Norway made great financial and political commitments to SRHR, including 1 billion Euros (9,6 billion NOK) to SRHR in 2020-2026, 76 million Euros (760 million NOK) to eliminate harmful practices in 2020-2023, and 100 million Euros (1 billion NOK) to prevention of GBV/SGBV in humanitarian crises for 2019-2021.
-Finally, Norway committed to increase the percentage of bilateral development assistance that has women’s rights and gender equality as a primary or significant goal from 33% to 50%.
+During the Nairobi Summit in 2019, Norway made important financial and political commitments to SRHR, including 1 billion Euros (9,6 billion NOK) for the period 2020-2026, 76 million Euros (760 million NOK) to eliminate harmful practices in 2020-2023, and 100 million Euros (1 billion NOK) to prevention of GBV/SGBV in humanitarian crises for 2019-2021.
+Norway fulfilled the promise of 76 million Euros, or 760 million NOK, to eliminate harmful practices, and is on track to fulfil its Nairobi financial commitment on 1 billion Euros or 9.6 billion NOK for 2020-2025.
+Norway also pledged to increase the percentage of bilateral development assistance that has women’s rights and gender equality as a primary or significant goal to 50%.
+This commitment is not being realized, and the level of such programmes in 2023 represented only 34% of the country’s ODA.
+Norway’s Nairobi commitments will expire at the end of 2025.

 Internationally vocal